 The car parks at Desborough Road and Eden also remain close by for some users.

-To allay concerns over the crossing points, the scheme seeks to ensure the safety of pedestrians at the Loakes Road School and Hospital zebra crossings.
+The scheme seeks to ensure the safety of pedestrians at the Loakes Road School and Hospital zebra crossings.
 This scheme protects the zebra crossing at Loakes Road and includes a ban on right turns to and from Loakes Road to reduce vehicle and pedestrian conflicts.
 The new central median will incorporate low-level landscaping and lighting features to better emphasise and protect the crossing and also provide a refuge to more vulnerable road users crossing the road.
 As traffic grows in this area these changes are important to ensure safety.

-To find out more information and guidance about school travel planning and its successes, please visit the school travel planning and modeshift stars websites.
 We will continue to work closely with the school and local community regarding access in the build-up to construction work so the school can advertise key information on their website.